-Hair loss could expose the skin of the moose.
-Due to cold winters, this can be fatal for the moose.
+Moose are likely to get bit during their mating seasons.
+Hair loss could expose the skin, which can be fatal for the moose.
 These are called “ghost moose.”
-Moose are likely to get bit during their mating seasons.

 Are they a problem for humans?

-As the winter ticks by, the last resort hosts are humans.
-They do not affect humans in terms of the transmission of diseases.
+Winter ticks do not affect humans and transmit tick diseases.
 This is because they do not carry any disease-causing pathogens harmful to humans.
 According to the Canadian Wildlife Health Cooperative, winter ticks do not transmit diseases to domestic animals such as horses, cows, cattle, etc. Even consumption of the tick-infected cattle might not create much of a tick disease threat to humans.

 Brown Dog Ticks:

-The brown dog tick, scientifically known as Rhipicephalus sanguineus Latreille, is one of the widespread ticks in Idaho.
+The brown dog tick, scientifically known as Rhipicephalus sanguineus, is one of the widespread ticks in Idaho.
 Brown dog ticks transmit various diseases during their nymph, larvae, and adult stages.
-They require a warmer climate to survive.
-They are common in tropical and subtropical areas and seldom in temperate regions.
+They require a warmer climate to survive and so they are common in tropical and subtropical areas and seldom in temperate regions.

 What are the diseases they may transmit?

-Rickettsia rickettsia (Rickettsia rickettsia) is the scientific name for Rocky Mountain Spotted Fever rickettsia (Rickettsia rickettsia).
-RMSF is a disease with a mortality rate of more than 20%.
+Rocky Mountain Spotted Fever (Rickettsia rickettsia).
+(RMSF is a disease with a mortality rate of more than 20%.)